xlab-uiuc/rainmaker/README.md

 ```

 #### Sleet (~15 min)
-1. (Skip if you use the VM) Add the environment variables "AWS_ACCESS_KEY_ID" and "AWS_ACCESS_KEY_ID" with your AWS keys, and remember to use a new PowerShell to make the environment variables valid;
+1. Add the environment variables "AWS_ACCESS_KEY_ID" and "AWS_ACCESS_KEY_ID" with your AWS keys, and remember to use a new PowerShell to make the environment variables valid;
-2. (Skip if you use the VM) Add the mockserver certificate to your machine;
+2. Add the mockserver certificate to your machine;
 3. Open the Windows system proxy with port specifying at 18081.

 Run ```python driver.py -e sleet```